-

 Narratives and Power: MHJ’s Response to the Changing Stakes for Postgraduate Journals

-In this blog post, Jessie Matheson and Stephen Jakubowicz discuss the role of the Melbourne Historical Journal today in the face of current changes to higher education.
-Specifically, they look at how postgraduate journals must evolve to respond to the issues facing Australian universities today, and why potential contributors should consider submitting to a journal… Read more »
+In this blog post, Jessie Matheson and Stephen Jakubowicz discuss the role of Melbourne Historical Journal today in the face of current changes to higher education.
+Specifically, they look at how postgraduate journals must evolve to respond to the issues facing Australian universities today, and why potential contributors should consider submitting to a journal like… Read more »

 -